 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

-If you need cash and have money in your IRA, you may be interested in an IRA loan.
+If you need cash and have money in an IRA, you may be interested in an IRA loan.

 Unfortunately, there’s no such thing as an IRA loan, whether you have a traditional or a Roth account.
 While 401(k) accounts and other employer-sponsored retirement plans can allow participants to borrow and repay a loan over time, individual retirement arrangements, or IRAs, aren’t set up this way.